kaushik-janakiraman/product-list-app/README.md

 ## Profile
 Profile screen will display the user information from Redux state management tool.

-Project has been deployed on Github page: [Product-App](https://kaushik-janakiraman.github.io/product-list-app)
+Project has been deployed on Vercel: [Product-App](https://product-list-app-jet.vercel.app)